rubemfsv/ForDevApp-Flutter-Clean-Architecture/README.md

 ![Flutter Version](https://img.shields.io/static/v1?label=flutter&message=2.5.1&color=42a5f5)
 ![Null Safety](https://img.shields.io/static/v1?label=null-safety&message=done&color=success)

-# **4Dev Flutter - Enquetes para Programadores**
+# **4Dev Flutter - Polls for Programmers**

-Essa aplicativo faz parte do treinamento do professor Rodrigo Manguinho (Mango) na Udemy.
+This application is part of the training of Professor Rodrigo Manguinho (Mango) on Udemy.

-O objetivo do treinamento é mostrar como criar um aplicativo com Flutter usando uma arquitetura bem definida e desacoplada, seguindo TDD (programação orientada a testes) como metodologia de trabalho, Clean Architecture para fazer a distribuição de responsabilidades em camadas, sempre seguindo os princípios do SOLID e aplicando Design Patterns para resolver alguns problemas comuns.
+The objective of the training is to show how to create an application with Flutter using a well-defined and decoupled architecture, following TDD (test-oriented programming) as a working methodology, Clean Architecture to distribute responsibilities in layers, always following the principles of SOLID and applying Design Patterns to solve some common problems.
 <br /><br />

 ## [**Link para a documentação da API**](http://fordevs.herokuapp.com/api-docs)

-> ## Princípios
+> ## Principles

 * Single Responsibility Principle (SRP)
 * Open Closed Principle (OCP)